google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/app-like-sites/index.markdown

 ---
-layout: shared/narrow
+layout: shared/narrow-pages-list
-title: "App-Like Sites with a Web App Manifest"
+title: "Improve User Experiences with a Web App Manifest"
 description: ""
 published_on: 2016-02-12
 updated_on: 2016-02-12